The Gifted and Talented Referral Window is Open!

 Chapel Hill ISD is now accepting referrals for students who may need Gifted/Talented Services for the school year.
-This program is designed for students who exhibit intellectual and creative thinking abilities at an extraordinary level not normally served in the regular classroom.
+This program is designed for students who exhibit intellectual and creative thinking abilities at an extraordinary level, not normally served in the regular classroom.
 Services are provided only upon identification of education needs of the student.
-Anyone wishing to refer a student attending Chapel Hill ISD in kindergarten through twelfth grade this school year is asked to go by the student’s campus office and request a copy of the referral form.
-This form must be returned to the school by January 15th for Kindergarten, and April 15th for Grades 1-12.
+Anyone wishing to refer a student attending Chapel Hill ISD in Kindergarten through Twelfth grade this school year, is asked to go by the student’s campus office and request a copy of the referral form.
+This form must be returned to the school by April 13th for Grades 1-12.
 Those unable to go by the school should call the campus counselor to request a form be sent to them.

 District Identification Timeline:

 Referral procedures published on campus website (procedures are also included in the district handbook)-Fall

 Referrals for students in grades 1 – 12 accepted from parents, teachers, and community members- Prior to April 15